allaprischepa/nodejs2024Q3-service/README.md

 4. **Set up the environment**:

     Create a `.env` file at the root of the project based on the `.env.example` file.
-    The `.env.example` contains an example of how to define the port on which the application will run and postgres variables:
+    The `.env.example` contains an example of how to define the port on which the application will run, postgres variables, JWT settings and logging settings:
     ```
     PORT=4000